-CEIT-IK4 will be involved in several work packages (WPs) and tasks of the LASER4SURF project.
-From the most technical point of view, Ceit-IK4 will lead WP4- Modelling for tools for LIPSS processes and parameter selection.
-The main tasks within this WP will rely on the development of a software platform that will enable industrial end-users to select the process parameters that give rise to a desired functionality, without a need to deeply understand the LIPSS generation process.
-This duty is absolutely aligned with the expertise and experience of Ceit-IK4, as can be seen in the following sections.
+Ceit-IK4 will be involved in several work packages (WPs) and tasks of the LASER4SURF project.
+It will lead WP4- Modelling for tools for LIPSS processes and parameter selection.
+The main task will involve developing a software platform to enable industrial end users to select the process parameters for their desired function, without needing to fully understand the LIPSS generation process.
+This comes right within Ceit-IK4’s area of expertise as the following sections show.

-In line with this WP4, the team will also be involved in:
+In line with WP4, the team will also be involved in:

 - WP2- Design and development of a prototype for controlled LIPSS.
-The expertise of Ceit-ik4 in the development of LIPSS processes for advanced functionalities will be determinant in the definition of the requirements of the prototype
+Ceit-IK4’s LIPSS expertise will contribute to defining the prototype requirements

 - WP3- Design and development of an in-line monitoring unit.

-- WP5- Integration of the developed tools.
-As this WP will cover the integration of the modelling tools developed in WP 4, Ceit will decisively contribute to define the interfaces between subsystems and to test and optimize the interoperability of all of them.
+- WP5- Integration of the tools developed.
+As this WP will cover the integration of the modelling tools developed in WP 4, Ceit-IK4 will decisively contribute to defining the interfaces between subsystems and to testing and optimising their interoperability.

-On the other hand, as Coordinator partner of the project, CEIT-IK4 will be in charge of the coordination and management of the whole project at its different levels: technical development, Intellectual Property Rights (IPR) management, regulatory issues, dissemination of the results, etc. Additionally, Ceit-IK4 will lead WP7 Gathering experience and new scenario definition with the aim of maximising the future impact of the project results.
+As project coordinator, Ceit-IK4 will oversee the technical development, Intellectual Property Rights (IPR) management, regulatory issues, dissemination of the results, etc. Additionally, Ceit-IK4 will lead WP7 gathering experience and new scenario definitions with the aim of maximising the future impact of the project results.

-Its laser products and services are: expertise and prototype development, laser workstations, turn-key machines.
-Equipped with 18 laser sources Femtosecond, picosecond and nanosecond lasers, CO2, high power diode lasers, diode pumped solid state lasers (DPSS), robots (6-axis and XYZC1C2 tables) as well as various measurements systems (pyrometer, power-meter and vision systems), LASEAdevelops and validates its new process and systems before industrial integration.
+Its laser products and services are: expertise and prototype development, laser workstations, and turnkey machines.
+Equipped with 18 laser sources femtosecond, picosecond and nanosecond lasers, CO2, high power diode lasers, diode pumped solid state lasers (DPSS), robots (6-axis and XYZC1C2 tables) as well as various measurement systems (pyrometer, power-meter and vision systems), LASEA develops and validates its new process and systems before industrial integration.

 LASEA is based on the Liège Science Park allowing it to have strong partnerships with regional Universities and the Space Centre.
 LASEA has already worked in several European and regional projects.
 Currently LASEA is working in FP7 LASHARE, H2020 HIPERDIAS, H2020 POLAROLL, EUROSTARS HYIBIRD, MANUNET DECOAT and regional projects MICROLAB, GLASSLAS-3D, IMPLANTS-3D and MICROLAS.

-LASEA has 20 years of experience in laser micromachining.
-Therefore, LASEA will play a key role in the development of LASER4SURF project, contributing in the development of the laser texturing prototype mainly from the engineering aspects of the technology.
+LASEA has 20 years’ experience in laser micromachining.
+Therefore, it will play a key role in the development of LASER4SURF project, contributing to the development of the laser texturing prototype mainly from the engineering aspects of the technology.

-MULTITEL is a non-profit organisation private research centre.
-The activities of MULTITEL include signal processing, wireless networks, railway certification, image processing and applied photonics.
+MULTITEL is a non-profit private research centre specialising in signal processing, wireless networks, railway certification, image processing and applied photonics.
 Its activities include fibre lasers design and prototyping, laser micro-machining, optical sensors and terahertz imaging and spectroscopy.

-The activities related to fibre lasers and micromachining include in particular the design and application of ultrafast lasers in various materials processing like thin films photovoltaics, surfaces texturization, glass refractive index modification, welding….
-MULTITEL often goed from process development to application driven laser prototyping.
+Its work on fibre lasers and micromachining include the design and application of ultrafast lasers in various materials processing like thin films photovoltaics, surface texturisation, glass refractive index modification, welding….
+MULTITEL often goes from process development to application driven laser prototyping.

-Due to its vast experience in ultrashort pulse lasers development and applications, in Laser4Surf, MULTITEL will be addressing the beam shaping issues through the leading of Work Package 2 (Design and development of a prototype for controlled LIPSS).
-Besides, MULTITEL will contribute to the integration of the optical module into the processing unit developed in Work Package 5 (Integration of the developed tools).
+Due to its vast experience in ultrashort pulse lasers development and applications MULTITEL will be addressing the beam shaping issues through Work Package 2 (Design and development of a prototype for controlled LIPSS).
+Furthermore, MULTITEL will contribute to the integration of the optical module into the processing unit developed in Work Package 5 (Integration of the tools developed).

-Visum Ltd. is an optical engineering company from Dublin that specializes in the development and commercialization of Near Infrared Spectroscopy (NIRS)-based portable and inline analyzers and measurement systems for process monitoring and quality control applications in food, pharmaceutical and chemical applications.
+Visum Ltd. is an optical engineering company from Dublin that specialises in the development and commercialisation of Near Infrared Spectroscopy (NIRS)-based portable and in-line analysers and measurement systems for process monitoring and quality control applications in food, pharmaceutical and chemical applications.
 VISUM Ltd. is an SME Champion – awarded a Phase 1 and a subsequent Phase 2 Grant under H2020’s SME Instrument.